Always consult your doctor or pharmacist before taking aciclovir tablets.

 - You are allergic to any of the ingredients in the tablet.

 Use of aciclovir tablets during pregnancy or breast feeding is fine after consulting with your doctor.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use acyclovir tablets, check with your doctor.
 Consult your doctor or health care professional before taking aciclovir tablets.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Usual dose for adults is: 200mg aciclovir should be taken five times daily at approximately four hourly intervals omitting the night time dose.
-Treatment should continue for five days, but in severe initial infections this may have to be extended.
+The usual dose for adults is: 200mg aciclovir should be taken five times daily at approximately four-hourly intervals omitting the night time dose.
+Treatment should continue for five days, but in severe initial infections, this may have to be extended.

-Usual does for children is: Treatment of herpes simplex infections, and prophylaxis of herpes simplex infections in the immunocompromised: children aged two years and over should be given the adult doses and children below the age of two years should be given half the adult dose.
+The usual dose for children.
+Treatment of herpes simplex infections, and prophylaxis of herpes simplex infections in the immunocompromised: children aged two years and over should be given the adult doses and children below the age of two years should be given half the adult dose.

 Interaction with other medical products: aciclovir is eliminated primarily unchanged in the urine via active renal tubular secretion.
 Any drugs administered concurrently that compete with this mechanism may increase aciclovir plasma concentrations.

 Consult with your doctor about any medications you are taking, before your treatment with aciclovir tablets.